 The plan role will get read-only access to this table; the apply role will get read and write access. |

-Next, update outputs.tf with two new output variables that contain the ARNs of the two new IAM roles, as shown in Example 99:
+Next, update outputs.tf with new output variables, as shown in Example 96:

 output "lambda_deploy_plan_role_arn" {